 In the design and improvement of programs, courses and services, Reynolds constantly focuses upon student needs.
 Students and staff members are encouraged to advocate student interest pertaining to any issue or problem confronting the college community.
-Students may voice their interest through the Office of Student Affairs, Office of Student Life and through participation on various college-wide standing committees.
-Particular responsibility for identifying and supporting student needs and interests, with respect to college operations and procedures, lies with the Division of Student Affairs.
+Students may voice their interest through the Office of Student Life and through participation on various college-wide standing committees.
+Particular responsibility for identifying and supporting student needs and interests, with respect to college operations and procedures, lies with the Office of Student Affairs.

-For more information, visit the Office of Student Affairs, Georgiadis Hall (room 101), Parham Road Campus or call (804) 523-5025.
+For more information, visit the Office of Student Affairs, Georgiadis Hall (room 200), Parham Road Campus or call (804) 523-5025.